mathieulehan/MML-classification/README.md

 + We have to install R libraries a the beginning of each execution.
 + CrossValidation with R only works when the file is executed in RStudio, not when executed using RScript.
 + Weka won't create a model for Logistic Regression with iris dataset beacause it is too small.
++ R's recall & precision are the same, regardless of the algorithm used.